Welcome to my website. Please feel free to check back here for latest news and updates on what is happening in Olympia during the legislative season.

 Join Rep. Gerry Pollet at his next Travelling Town Hall!

 I know it’s difficult to travel to Olympia to meet with me.
-That’s why I hold my drop-in, in-district town halls on Saturday mornings
+That’s why I hold my drop-in, in-district town halls on certain Saturday mornings.
+The next scheduled date is:

 3040 NE 45th St